The Good and the Bad of .NET Framework Programming

 Scott Hunter, from .NET program management, posted that you won’t find ASP.NET Web Forms, .NET Remoting, and some other services in .NET Core.
 They’ll be gone for good, freeing the way for new technologies.

 When to use the .NET

 Scalable products.
-Usually, the business needs are growing and your software has to scale with it. .NET provides scalable environment and allows for redesigning ongoing applications in order to match with the growing needs of the business.
+Usually, business needs are growing and your software has to scale with it. .NET provides a scalable environment and allows for redesigning ongoing applications in order to match the growing needs of the business.

 Cross-platform needs.
-In case you need the app that will work across platforms .NET will be the great choice as most platforms are covered and you can reduce development effort while expanding your desktop or mobile app to other operating systems.
-On top of that, .NET can be used for such specific engineering cases as gaming (including Xbox) and AR development (including HoloLens).
+In case you need an app that works across platforms, .NET will be a great choice as most platforms are covered and you can reduce development effort while expanding your desktop or mobile app to other operating systems.
+Also, .NET can be used for such specific engineering cases as gaming (including Xbox) and AR development (including HoloLens).

 Enterprise-scale infrastructures.
 It’s still a debatable point whether .NET is designed mostly for enterprise use.
-But Microsoft makes sure to provide the widest toolset possible to build and cross-integrate enterprise products, both internal and public ones.
+But Microsoft makes sure it provides the widest toolset possible to build and cross-integrate enterprise products, both internal and public ones.
 It also supports a robust enterprise mobility ecosystem.

 This article is a part of our “The Good and the Bad” series.
 If you are interested in web development, take a look at our blog post on the

 The Good and the Bad of C# Programming